nordeck/jitsi-keycloak-adapter/docs/setup-standalone.md

 ## 4. Nginx

+Customize the `nginx` configuration for `Jitsi` domain.
+This file is `/etc/nginx/sites-available/YOUR_DOMAIN.conf` for a typical Jitsi setup.

-Customize the `nginx` configuration.
-You may check [/etc/jitsi/sites-available/example.conf](../templates/etc/nginx/sites-available/example.conf)
+You may check
+[/etc/jitsi/sites-available/example.conf](../templates/etc/nginx/sites-available/example.conf)
+as an example.

 Add the following lines as the first `location` blocks